How do you train to become a teacher?

 Find out more about your postgraduate teacher training options from TARGETpostgrad.

 For university/college-led PGCEs, SCITTs and School Direct programmes throughout England and Wales you apply through UCAS Teacher Training.
 Applications for PGDEs in Scotland are made through the main UCAS undergraduate application system.
 Applications for PGCE courses in Northern Ireland are made directly to the institution.

 UCAS Teacher Training operates in two phases:

-- Apply 1: opens at teh end of September for you to search for training courses that start the following autumn.
-You can start making applications from mid-October and you should apply as soon as possible to maximise your chance of getting the training place you want.
+- Apply 1: opens on 5 October 2017 for you to search for training courses that start the following autumn.
+You can start making applications from 26 October 2017 and you should apply as soon as possible to maximise your chance of getting the training place you want.